-Our O&M operating portfolio does not include our development portfolio, value-added properties, non-industrial properties or properties held for sale to third parties and was as follows at December 31 (square feet in millions):
+Our O&M operating portfolio does not include our development portfolio, value-added properties, non-industrial properties or properties we do not have the intent to hold long-term that are classified as either held for sale or within other real estate investments.
+Value-added properties are properties that are expected to be repurposed or redeveloped to a higher and better use and recently acquired properties that present opportunities to create greater value.
+See below for information on our O&M operating portfolio at December 31 (square feet in millions):

-2019 2018 Number of Properties Number of Properties Square Feet Percentage Occupied Consolidated 1,882 359 96.1 % 1,835 348 97.2% Unconsolidated 1,676 376 96.8% 1,561 339 97.8% Total 3,558 735 96.5% 3,396 687 97.5%
+2020 2019 Number of Properties Square Feet Percentage Occupied Number of Properties Square Feet Percentage Occupied Consolidated 2,252 441 96.6% 1,882 359 96.1 % Unconsolidated 1,849 416 95.9 % 1,676 376 96.8% Total 4,101 857 96.2% 3,558 735 96.5%